How is Pain and Suffering Calculated in a Car Accident Injury Claim in Virginia?

 What other types of intangible losses can you receive compensation for?
 Depending on the situation, you might receive compensation for the following:

-- Emotional distress: This involves the psychological effects from the accident such as fear and anxiety.
+• Emotional distress: This involves the psychological effects of the accident, such as fear and anxiety.

 Sometimes, people lump all of the intangible factors together and refer to them all as “pain and suffering.”
 But to get the most from your claim, it makes sense to break down each factor and consider the many ways the accident has impacted your life.
 You can receive compensation for short-term suffering that eventually passes and the long-term effects you are likely to endure in the future.